 By choosing a collaborative divorce, spouses can avoid litigating divorce issues like property division, child custody, and child and spousal support.
 Through the collaborative divorce process, the parties work together to negotiate a settlement of all relevant issues.

 Crystal Wright Law has been helping couples in Gwinnett County obtain collaborative divorces for years.
 We can help you and your spouse seek a favorable resolution for your family law issues.
-Contact us today at (404) 594-2143 to schedule a consultation with a Lawrenceville collaborative divorce attorney.
+Contact us today at (404) 594-2143 to schedule a free consultation with a Lawrenceville collaborative divorce attorney.